 I have seen first-hand what steroid atrophy can do to the skin, including “broken capillaries,” skin weakness, and fine lines.
 Long-term use on the body can lead to bruising, tearing of the skin, and stretch marks.

+Inflammatory skin conditions: Using hydrocortisone cream over prolonged periods of time can aggravate certain skin conditions; particularly dermatitis, pustular psoriasis, steroid acne, and steroid rosacea.
 The risk of these side effects depends on the strength and specific steroid, the length of application, the site treated, whether it is occluded, and the nature of the skin problem.

-Eye Damage: Topical steroids can cause irreversibly damage to the visual field.
+Eye Damage: Topical steroids can cause irreversible damage to the visual field.
 The blinking motion can cause the steroid to travel up the face towards the eye, where it can cause thinning of the cornea, leading to a risk of glaucoma.

-None of this is desirable, and it’s detrimental to the health of skin over both the short term and long term.
+Chronic itching reduces your skin’s ability to heal, causing your skin to break down and become more vulnerable to environmental damage – even a risk of infection.
+None of this is desirable, and it’s detrimental to the health of your skin, both short term and long term.
 This is why, as an immediate quick fix for a couple of days, hydrocortisone does have its place.

-Having been able to combat my own skin problems, and having helped many of my own clients with their own skin conditions, I have formulated a range of easy-to-implement natural treatments.
-Products such as Nectar, my natural balm, help to instantly diffuse areas of irritation; once the rash and inflammation has calmed down, you can transition to a more elegant treatment like SOS.
+Having been able to combat my own skin problems, and having helped many clients with their own skin conditions, I have formulated a range of easy-to-implement natural treatments that you can use to soothe your skin.